CharliePalm/TailwindTemplate/README.md

 # Template
 This is a repo I use when starting out new websites.
 I always use tailwind and angular so this saves some of the somewhat cumbersome setup.
-Note that there is no style/content to this template, it's just the bones, configs, etc.
+This also comes with a bunch of pre-loaded components.
+If you don't make any changes and just run start you can run through a quick demo of all the different functionality.

 To set this repo up with a new name: